TeaZea/Boredatwork/README.md

 # Boredatwork
-Bored at work, trying to remember basic coding
+Bored at work, trying to remember basic HTML and CSS

 <style>